-"Someone aspiring to a career as a security officer should demonstrate a commitment to values such as integrity, vigilance, and helpfulness; a willingness for professional development; a focus on customer service; a desire to work as a team and an ability to utilize technology," said Rocco DeFelice, executive vice president of Securitas USA, in an email.
+“Someone aspiring to a career as a security officer should demonstrate a commitment to values such as integrity, vigilance and helpfulness; a willingness for professional development; a focus on customer service; a desire to work as a team and an ability to utilize technology,” says Rocco DeFelice, executive vice president of Securitas Security Services USA.
 A candidate will have ample opportunity to exhibit these qualities during the application process.
-As DeFelice explains, "The applicant should expect to complete an extensive application, which includes an assessment; go through a background investigation, to include a drug screen; participate in an in-depth interview; complete applicable licensing requirements and receive all necessary pre-assignment training."
-Another key quality employers look for is stability.
-According to Brian Dooling, vice president of marketing at U.S. Security Associates: "We want to see applicants who demonstrate some level of longevity with past employers, such as two years of tenure in each of the most recent jobs."
+As DeFelice explains, applicants face a relatively extensive application process that includes a background check, drug screen in-depth interview and pre-assignment training.
+Employers also like to see tenure of at least two years in prior jobs as a sign of stability.

 Interview Questions Submitted by Real Security Guards

 "Can you leap over tall buildings in a single bound?" - George Fox University Campus Security Guard Candidate (Newberg, OR)

 "Why do you want to be a guard?" - Lockheed Martin Security Guard Candidate (Location Unknown)

 "Can you pass a drug and background check?" - AlliedBarton Security Guard Candidate (Location Unknown)

 |Upward Mobility||fair Average|